Classification and nonexistence for $t$-structures on derived categories of schemes: Introduction

-\begin{introcor}[see \Cref{cor:classification_for_relative_perf}] Let $X$ be a quasi-compact CM-excellent scheme of finite Krull dimension.
+\begin{corollary} Let $X$ be a quasi-compact CM-excellent scheme of finite Krull dimension.
 Suppose $Z$ is a nonempty closed subset of $X$ with connected components $Z_t$.
-A Thomason filtration $\phi$ on $X$ has an associated $t$-structure on $D_{\operatorname{qc}}(X)$ which restricts to $\operatorname{Perf}_Z (X)$ if, and only if, $\phi\cap Z_t$ satisfies weak Cousin for $Z_t$ contained in the regular locus of $X$ and $\phi\cap Z_t$ is constant on $Z_t$ otherwise. \end{introcor}
+A Thomason filtration $\phi$ on $X$ has an associated $t$-structure on $D_{\operatorname{qc}}(X)$ which restricts to $\operatorname{Perf}_Z (X)$ if, and only if, $\phi\cap Z_t$ satisfies weak Cousin for $Z_t$ contained in the regular locus of $X$ and $\phi\cap Z_t$ is constant on $Z_t$ otherwise. \end{corollary}

+\begin{ack} Lank, Manali Rahul, and Parker were supported under the ERC Advanced Grant 101095900-TriCatApp.\ Manali Rahul was supported under the Australian Research Council Grant DP200102537, is a recipient of an Australian Government Research Training Program Scholarship, and would like to thank Universit\`{a} degli Studi di Milano for their hospitality during his stay there.
+Additionally, Parker thanks the University of Milan for a visit, and was support by the Deutsche Forschungsgemeinschaft (SFB-TRR 358/1 2023 - 491392403).
+Lank was partly supported by the National Science Foundation under Grant No.\ DMS-2302263.
+Clark was supported by an Australian Government Research Training Program Scholarship.
+The authors would like to Michal Hrbek for very useful comments in an earlier version of our work.
+Lank would like to thank Takumi Murayama for helpful commutative algebra discussions regarding \cite{Hochster:1973, Nagata:1962}. \end{ack}